25shmeckles/NaDA/Documentation/source/index.rst

 *Group Kloosterman		Medical Genetics - UMC Utrecht*

-This is the interactive version of the bachelor internship report from Douwe Spaanderman, which consist of an introduction, general workflow, results and discussion and a conclusion.
+This is the interactive version of the bachelor internship report from Douwe Spaanderman, which consist of an introduction, general concept, results and discussion and a conclusion.
 Additional references and supplementary can also be found here.
 Programming used for analysis can be found in my GitHub_.
 Also, Sphinx-doc was used to construct this report.

 .. _GitHub: https://github.com/DouweSpaanderman/NaDA/